bluemelodia/Lists/README.md

 ## Event
 As we get closer to the due date the color of the item should be changed.
+Events markable as one-time or recurring.
+Can be marked as complete so no more alerts are sent.
+	These two event types should be displayed differently on the calendar view.
+If an item has no deadline, no reminders are sent.
+If an item is overdue the number of days overdue will be shown.

 ## Server-side